SolomonMg/SolomonMg.github.io.SOURCE/content/post/Trump's chances are better than they look/index.md

 [![normal](/img/538-voter-registrations-are-way-way-down-during-the-pandemic.png)](https://fivethirtyeight.com/features/voter-registrations-are-way-way-down-during-the-pandemic/)

-What might all this mean on election day?
+So it's already hurting Democrats in terms of new registrations, but what might all this mean on election day?
 At first blush, it may be tempting to say to yourself, “COVID is affecting old people more than the young, and they break conservative so the left is probably fine,” before feeling slightly ashamed that you’re thinking about strategic considerations before the loss of life and sadness this statement implies.

 Think a little deeper and you’ll likely realize that so far COVID-19 has affected left-leaning people in left-leaning places---[non-White voters in urban areas](https://www.npr.org/2020/04/12/832455226/what-coronavirus-exposes-about-americas-political-divide) far more than their suburban/rural counterparts.
 Even the recent [surge in cases in sunbelt states](https://www.theatlantic.com/politics/archive/2020/06/coronavirus-surge-sun-belt-could-doom-trump/613495/) is hitting urban and non-White regions hardest.